andrewstiefel/andrewstiefel.com/_pages/almost.md

 permalink: /almost/
 ---

-# Almost There...
+# Almost there...

-I need to confirm your email address.
-To complete the subscription process, please click the link in the email I just sent you.
+Check your inbox now for an email from andrew@andrewstiefel.com.

+Subject: “Reply for my private list”.

+**You need to reply to that email** to get on my private email list.

+Or, if you can’t find it, just email me at andrew@andrewstiefel.com and ask to get on my list.